 Working Families Parents and Carers Advisory Panel Role Profile

-At the moment we would love to hear from you if you have had recent experience of barriers to balancing work and caring responsibilities.
-For example, this might include experience of inflexible work policies, being made redundant because of your responsibilities at home, balancing insecure work and childcare, or discrimination because you were having a baby.
+We are particularly keen to have parents and carers who have recent lived experience of struggling to balance work and caring responsibilities.
+This might be due to employers’ inflexible work policies, being made redundant because of your responsibilities at home, having to manage insecure work and childcare, or discrimination because you were having a baby.

-We don’t expect you to have any formal qualifications, just come with a willingness to talk about your own experience
+We don’t expect you to have any formal qualifications, just a willingness to talk about your own experience.

 What will I do as a panel member?

-- Help us to test and review our services, and give us your feedback on how they work for you
+- Test our services and give feedback on how they work for you

-- Review our guidance and resources and make sure we get the tone right
+- Review our guidance and resources to make sure we get the tone right

 How much time do you need?

-Joining the panel will likely need about 2-4 hours from you every other month, including meetings and feedback requests.
+You will likely need to allow 2-4 hours every other month, including meetings and feedback requests.
 Where possible we will involve you outside of your usual working hours and we will try to take your availability into account.

 How to get involved

-If you have any questions or would like to talk to someone about getting involved please email Simon Kelleher, Head of Policy & Influencing.
+If you have any questions or would like to talk to someone about getting involved please email Sophie Bryan, Fundraising Manager.